DevOpsPlayground/Hands-on-with-container-orchestration-using-Docker-Swarm-and-Kubernetes/README.md

 Installation is specific for different OSes.
 The instructions can be found below:
 - [Docker](https://docs.docker.com/install/)
 - [Kubernetes](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
-## Note: This content is prepared for hands-on workshops, nevertheless if you would like to recreate to environment please see the scripts directory, you will need two ubuntu instances (local i.e virtualbox or cloud hosted)
+## Note: This content is prepared for hands-on workshops, nevertheless if you would like to recreate the environment please see the scripts directory, you will need two ubuntu instances (local i.e virtualbox or cloud hosted)
 ## Agenda
 The hands-on session will be divided to four parts:
 - [Deploy web application as standalone container](docs/standalone.md):